Skip to contents

 Central Park monthly NDVI

-In this particular example, parallelization is not necessarily beneficial as we are retrieving only 12 images, but for a large number of images, it can significantly reduce the execution time.
+In this particular example, parallelisation is not necessarily beneficial as we are retrieving only 12 images, but for a large number of images, it can significantly reduce the execution time.
 Also note that we have used the filter argument of the SearchCatalog function to limit the list of images to the tiles having cloud cover < 5%.

 Retrieving statistics